 - improvement notices issued by the local council

 - commercial lease forfeiture, eviction and repossession

 Property Saviour can exchange contracts quickly without you having to wait months to find a buyer or tenant.
-As a business landlord this helps you avoid further losses where tenants aren’t paying their rent.
-Business rate, rent loss, empty property insurance and utility standing charges can quickly mount up to a sizeable sum.
+As a business landlord, this helps you avoid further losses where tenants aren’t paying their rent.
+Business rates, rent loss, empty property insurance, and utility standing charges can quickly mount up to a sizeable sum.

-It’s a huge decision to make, but it costs nothing to give us a call and have a chat with our experts about your options and what you can expect if you’re considering an auction sale.
+It’s a huge decision to make, but it costs nothing to give us a call and chat with our experts about your options and what you can expect, even if you’re considering an auction sale.

 We can make you a free cash offer on your commercial property, and we can complete the purchase within a couple of weeks.

 It costs nothing to find out what we can offer you for your commercial property.